MattDelac/tiny_orm/README.md

 More examples can be found in the [examples](./examples) directory.

 ### Options
-TinyORM comes with a few options to give flexibility to the user
+The Table macro comes with a few options to give flexibility to the user

 #### At the Struct level
 - **table_name**: The name of the table in the database.